Diego Martin corporation chairman: Dr Rowley’s comments ‘contorted’

 “…but I tell you if a corporation has a revenue stream, it can always do more than if it’s waiting for a handout to pay in cash.”

-At the UNC’s weekly Sunday press conference, St Augustine MP Khadijah Ameen accused Rowley of throwing the PNM-controlled D/Martin corporation under the bus and crying crocodile tears.
+At the UNC’s weekly Sunday press conference, St Augustine MP Khadijah Ameen accused Rowley of throwing the PNM-controlled Diego Martin corporation under the bus and crying crocodile tears.

-However, when contacted for comment, corporation chairman Jack defended the PM and accused certain sections of the media of concocting its version of events when Rowley made “a very clear case” for local government reform.
+However, when contacted for comment, corporation chairman Jack defended the PM and accused certain sections of the media of concocting their own version of events when Rowley made “a very clear case” for local government reform.

 “The prime minister was not bashing the Sangre Grande Regional Corporation, the Siparia or Diego Martin corporations, the latter of which he spoke about.
-He was making a clear and categorical case for local government reform in the context of monies collected from property tax and other revenue sources could provide all 14 corporations with financial resources to get their work done,” Jack said.
+He was making a clear and categorical case for local government reform in the context, (that) moneys collected from property tax and other revenue sources could provide all 14 corporations with financial resources to get their work done,” Jack said.

 As things stand, Jack added, it is no secret that financial resources allocated to the 14 corporations are inadequate.